hechoendrupal/drupal-console-book/en/contributing/running-the-project.md

 In order to contribute you will need a working Drupal site linked to the packages you cloned and forked.

 ## Execute the automated process
-We provide you with a command to take care of all this process and setup for you.
+DrupalConsole provides you with a command to take care of all this process for you.
 ```
 drupal console:contribute \
 --drupal=/path/to/drupal8.dev \
 --code=/Users/username/drupal-console-code/
 ```

+The option `--drupal` is the directory where the new drupal site will be created and the option `--code` is the parent directory where the different DrupalConsole repositories were cloned.

 > NOTE: You must execute `drupal init` before in order to copy the `~/.console/chain/console-contribute.yml` on your local system.

 ## Execute all the steps manually
-If you want to execute all the steps manually you can follow instructions below:
+If you want to execute all the steps manually you can follow the instructions below:

 ### Download Drupal and DrupalConsole
 ```